noplacenoaddress/RNMnetwork/Part 1 - The worldwide neural control network/3 - human networking stack.md

 Many police and doctors in reality are corrupted officials that specifically use voice to skull to delete from society target individuals putting them in psychiatric hospitals.
 But they are not mental ill.

-With radio frequency it's also possible cause involuntary vocalization